 From Fochabers you follow tracks alongside the River Spey for the final five miles to the coast, which you reach at Spey Bay.
 Then it is a sharp right turn onto the old railway line to Portgordon.
-The final stretch to the end of the walk at Buckpool Harbour on the outskirts of Buckie is, fittingly, along the coast itself.
+The finishing (or starting) post for the walk used to be at Buckpool Harbour on the outskirts of Buckie.
+It has more recently been moved to the Cluny Square car park in the centre of Buckie.
 Accommodation around Buckie can be found via our Moray Area Page.

 Visitor InformationThe Speyside Way Ranger Service, Speyside Way Visitor Centre, Old Station Building, Aberlour, Banffshire AB38 9QP.
 Tel: 01340 881266.